-MaryAnn Fahey, co-founder of Umbrella Arts, designs and coordinates contemporary art exhibitions and educational projects.
+MaryAnn Fahey, co-founder of Umbrella Arts, curates contemporary art exhibitions and educational projects.
 Her exhibits and projects cover a broad range of topics and mediums.

-MaryAnn has staged more than 90 exhibitions featuring the works of over 200 artists.
-Recent show highlights include Plastic Fantastic, Dia De Los Muertos, Indwelling: Living in a Female Body and Home.
-She recently coordinated the East Village Gallery & Garden Walk for the Festival of Ideas for the New City presented by the New Museum.
+MaryAnn has staged more than 150 exhibitions featuring the works of over 500 artists.
+Ground-breaking highlights include Plastic Fantastic, Dia De Los Muertos, and Indwelling: Living in a Female Body.
+She has coordinated the East Village Gallery & Garden Walk for the Festival of Ideas for the New City presented by the New Museum in 2011 and 2013.

 MaryAnn has facilitated community outreach and fundraising exhibitions in partnership with The Lower East Side Girls Club, Community Access, International Center of Photography, En Foco and A.I.R.